 7. Install a Heat Pump system

 There are a range of heat pumps systems available which draw heat from different sources such as air, water or the ground.
 Air source heat pumps are the most common type and they work by converting energy from the air outside your home into heat.
-It works in a similar way to how a fridge extracts heat from its inside and keeps things cool.
-Heat pumps instead use a compressor to draw heat from the air outside and then use it to heat your home and your water.
-However the remarkable thing is that they can extract heat from temperatures as low as -20 degrees.
+They use a compressor to draw heat from the air outside and then use it to heat your home and your water.
+These heat pumps can even extract heat from temperatures as low as -20 degrees.

 Heat pumps are an extremely efficient alternative to fossil fuel heating systems and are a great way for consumers to save on their energy bills as well as reduce their carbon footprint.

-In general the better insulated the property, the more economical a pump is to run, and they're not recommended for very poorly insulated homes.
+In general, the better insulated the property, the more economical a pump is to run, and they're not recommended for poorly insulated homes.
 They also work best in households that like a constant, comfortable room temperature - heat pumps aren't good at heating up a home very quickly to a very high temperature in a short space of time.
 In general, they only work in homes with a BER of at least B3 or better.